mparno/fenics-web/source/demos/python/pde/cahn-hilliard/cahn-hilliard.rst

 .. index:: NonlinearProblem

 A class which will represent the Cahn-Hilliard in an abstract from for use in the Newton solver is now defined.
-It is a sublass of ``NonlinearProblem``.
+It is a subclass of ``NonlinearProblem``.

 .. code-block:: python